pascaldekloe/mqtt/README.md

 	applied, which is 1883 for plain connections and 8883 for TLS.

 OPTIONS
+  -ca file
+    	Amend the trusted certificate authorities with a PEM file.
+  -cert file
+    	Use a client certificate from a PEM file (with a corresponding -key option).
   -client identifier
-    	Use a specific client identifier. (default "generated") -net name
+    	Use a specific client identifier. (default "generated") -key file
+    	Use a private key (matching the client certificate) from a PEM file.
+  -net name
     	Select the network by name.
 Valid alternatives include tcp4, tcp6 and unix. (default "tcp")